fbpx

 How To Get from Florence to Milan by Train

 From Firenze Santa Maria Novella, take a direct Trenitalia FR service to Milano Centrale Railway Station.
 There are more services where you can change at Bologna but this service leaves every 30 minutes anyway.
-It takes two hours and ticket prices are around €18.90.
+It takes two hours, and ticket prices are more or less €18.90.

 Florence Day Trips FAQs